Last Updated on July 1, 2022 by Oddmund Groette

 Conclusion: why the win ratio in trading is important

 The win ratio in trading is important and is an underappreciated factor in trading strategy development.
 A low win rate increases the chances of behavioral mistakes, high drawdowns, and ruin.
+At the end of the day, you want high win rate strategies.

 As a rule of thumb, we believe a win rate lower than 50% is not feasible for most traders.
 Your backtests might indicate you’ll make millions, but how you react to a losing streak and “bad luck” is what ultimately matters.
 Unfortunately, a long losing streak results in big drawdowns and makes most traders quit or start tweaking/curve fitting their strategies.